 Serengeti Cats have long ears and legs like a Serval, and a neck that does not taper where it meets the head.
 They are agile, active, and vocal.
 According to the TICA, these cats may take some time to warm up to you, but once they do, they’ll want to be with you all the time.

-You should, of course, check with specific breed organizations before you select a breeder or adopt an exotic show cat.
-A great alternative is to check with your local shelter for a cat that desperately needs a home.
+Before you go ahead and purchase one of these felines, it’s important to check to make your state allows them as pets.
+You should, of course, check with specific breed organizations before you select a breeder or adopt at an exotic cat show.
+But another great alternative is to check with your local shelter for a cat that desperately needs a home.